Unit page, primary language: LA, subsidiary: EN, interface: EN, work in progress

 Identification

-Official Latin term cornu posterius medullae spinalis (par)
+Official Latin term cornu posterius (par)

-Official subsidiary term posterior horn of spinal cord (pair)
+Official subsidiary term posterior horn (pair)

 Unit identifier TAH:U5177